 After graduating from Cardiff University, I was at the RCA Film School in Kensington for three years between 1972 and 1975.
 For my last year film I decided to make an ambitious bio-pic of Beethoven in the last year of his life (1826-27).
 Beethoven’s music had been a private passion of mine since the age of 16, and I had recently been studying his life story.
 The first mention of the film project in my diary is in June 1974, and in late July I went to Vienna for a week to visit some of the innumerable lodgings that Beethoven had lived in.
 Because I had very little money I went by train (sitting, not a sleeper) which was very tiring, but fascinating.
 I also took a Beaulieu 16mm mute camera from the film school with me to shoot any ‘second unit’ material that I thought might be useful.

 All the time I was developing the film treatment, and on my return from Vienna in August I started working on the script.
 Very early on I began to look for an actor to play Beethoven.
 Warren Clarke and Anthony Hopkins were strong contenders, but were impossible because of other commitments.
-Then someone suggested Tony Britton, and I was absolutely delighted when he said he would be able to do it.
+Then someone suggested Tony Britton, who looked so right for the part that I almost couldn’t believe it, and I was absolutely delighted when he said he would be able to do it.
 He was very busy rehearsing The Dame of Sark with Celia Johnson at the Wyndham’s Theatre, but said that it should be possible for him to do it in November, once the theatre run was well established.

 Meanwhile a crisis was developing with my hunt for a suitable location.
 Usually the problem was getting permission to film once a location was found; but often, once permission was given, the interiors would be found to be unsuitable – because I was determined to find a house with three interconnecting rooms.
 I looked at over 40 houses, in north, north-west, west, and south-west London and the suburbs – in Enfield, Harefield, Chalfont St Giles, Windsor, Osterley Park and Richmond Park, all to no avail.
 It seemed that ‘Production 713’, as it was now designated, might have to be cancelled.